-Each year approximately one-third of all Medicaid-certified providers undergo recertification.
-During provider recertification, providers update their information and sign the Wisconsin Medicaid Provider Agreement and Acknowledgement of Terms of Participation.
-Providers are required to complete the provider recertification process to continue their participation with Wisconsin Medicaid.
-For most providers, recertification will be conducted online at the ForwardHealth Portal.
-Providers will be notified when they need to be recertified and will be provided with instructions on how to complete the recertification process.
+Each year approximately one-third of all Medicaid-enrolled providers undergo a revalidation process, during which they update their enrollment information and sign the Wisconsin Medicaid Provider Agreement and Acknowledgement of Terms of Participation.
+Providers are required to complete the revalidation process to continue their participation with Wisconsin Medicaid.
+Wisconsin Medicaid will notify providers when they need to revalidate their enrollment information and provide instructions on how to complete the revalidation process.
+Most providers will conduct their revalidation process on the ForwardHealth Portal.

-Checking the Status of a Recertification Application
+Checking the Status of a Revalidation Application

-Providers may check the status of their recertification on the ForwardHealth Portal by entering the ATN (application tracking number) from the Provider Recertification Notice and pressing "Search."
+Providers may check the status of their revalidation on the ForwardHealth Portal by entering the ATN (application tracking number) from the Provider Revalidation Notice and pressing "Search."